The Adventures of Elmo in Grouchland: Plot

-Huxley has his anthropomorphic bug sidekick, Bug, and his henchmen, the Pesties, trap Elmo in a cave, but he gets out with the help of fireflies.
+Huxley has his anthropomorphic bug sidekick Bug and his henchmen, the Pesties, trap Elmo in a cave, but he gets out with the help of fireflies.
 Huxley then has Bug and the Pesties misdirect Elmo into a garbage dump, where he is brought before the Queen of Trash for trespassing.
-Her citizens suspect he might be a spy for Huxley, and that accusation makes Elmo regret not sharing his blanket with Zoe, but the Queen tests him, asking him to blow 100 raspberries for her in 30 seconds.
-Elmo succeeds with some help from the audience, and the Queen allows him to pass through.
-Huxley sends in a giant anthropomorphic chicken to stop Elmo, who tosses him far away.
-Upset, Elmo decides to give up on retrieving his blanket for the night.
-Meanwhile, Grizzy sneaks into the jail, where she informs Elmo's friends that he has gone to Huxley's castle.
-After admitting that Elmo is his friend, Oscar convinces all the Grouches to cooperate, since it is the only way they can stop Huxley from stealing their trash.
-The police officer releases the Sesame Street residents so they and the Grouches can go to Huxley's castle to fight back and rescue Elmo.
+Her citizens suspect that he might be a spy for Huxley, which causes Elmo to regret not sharing his blanket with Zoe, but the Queen tests him, asking him to blow 100 raspberries for her in 30 seconds.
+Elmo succeeds with help from the audience, and the Queen allows him to pass through.
+Huxley then sends in a giant chicken named Tiny, who tosses Elmo far away, causing him to decide to give up on retrieving his blanket.
+Meanwhile, Grizzy sneaks into the jail and informs Elmo's friends that he has gone to Huxley's castle.
+After admitting that Elmo is his friend, Oscar convinces all the Grouches to cooperate, since it is the only way to stop Huxley from stealing their trash.
+The Sesame Street residents are then released so that they and the Grouches can go to Huxley's castle to fight back and rescue Elmo.

-The next morning, a caterpillar wakes Elmo up and convinces him that he has what it takes to be brave.
-Elmo arrives at Huxley's castle and rescues his blanket as Huxley sends the Pesties to stop him, but he falls into a basket, and Huxley decides to make him and his blanket his property by using a claw to put them on his conveyor stamper.
-The Sesame Street and Grouchland citizens arrive, and Huxley tries to escape with Elmo's blanket, only to have it sucked up by the vacuum cleaner nozzle on his helicopter.
-Elmo incapacitates him by launching a basket over his shoulders.
-Bug, who has been sympathetic to Elmo, is revealed to be at the controls of the helicopter and refuses Huxley's demand for the blanket, instead returning it to Elmo.
+The next morning, a caterpillar convinces Elmo that he has what it takes to be brave.
+Elmo arrives at Huxley's castle and reclaims his blanket, but he falls into a basket and Huxley decides to make him and his blanket his property.
+However, the Sesame Street and Grouchland citizens arrive, and Huxley tries to escape with Elmo's blanket, only for Bug to suck it up via the nozzle on Huxley's helicopter, and Elmo incapacitates Huxley by launching the basket over his shoulders.
+Having been sympathetic to Elmo, Bug refuses Huxley's demand for the blanket and instead returns it to Elmo.

 Elmo returns to Sesame Street with his friends, where he apologizes to Zoe and allows her to hold his blanket.
-She accepts his apology and agrees to resume their friendship, and Elmo says goodbye to the audience, thanking them for their help, while Ernie and Bert end the film.
+She accepts his apology and agrees to resume their friendship, and Elmo thanks the audience for their help and says goodbye.
+Bert and Ernie cheer for Elmo's success and go home.